wp-plugins/microblog-poster/readme.txt

     1. Please go at this url https://developers.facebook.com/apps and click on 'Create New App'.
+    Note: If you can't click on 'Create New App', you need first to 'Register as a Developer'.
+    Then the creation of new app will be available.

     2. Fill in the 'App name' and click continue.